Ryuichi Yoneyama: Early life and education

 Ryuichi Yoneyama was born in Yunotani, Niigata (now Uonuma, Niigata), as Ryuichi Aiko (愛甲 隆一, Aikō Ryūichi); he changed his surname to Yoneyama when he entered middle school after his father was adopted into his mother's family.
 Yoneyama graduated from the prestigious Nada High School in 1986, ranking fifth among his cohort.
 He then took the Common First-Stage Examination for admission into the University of Tokyo and obtained 960 out of 1000 available points, the highest among his peers who had applied to the university.
-His high marks enabled him to enroll into the University's School of Medicine, where he graduated and obtained his doctor license in May 1992.
+His high marks enabled him to enroll into the university's School of Medicine, where he graduated and obtained his doctor license in May 1992.

 After graduation, he worked for 3 years in the University of Tokyo Radiology Research Institute.

 In 1997, Yoneyama took and passed a bar exam.
 He cited the arrogance of the university's law students as his motivation for taking the exam.
 He also took up some modules from the university's School of Economics and Medicine between 1998 and 2000 without officially enrolling into any degree.
 Yoneyama obtained a PhD from the University of Tokyo in 2003.
 Whilst working towards his PhD, he had several attachments at the National Institute of Radiological Sciences and Harvard University, and did research at the Massachusetts General Hospital.
 His experience in medical research led him to be appointed into a lectureship in healthcare policy at the university's Research Center for Advanced Science and Technology.

 Political career

 First forays into politics

 Yoneyama was recruited by the Liberal Democratic Party to become their candidate for the Niigata 5th district in the 2005 general election.
 Despite the party doing well across the country in the election, he was defeated by the longtime incumbent and popular former Foreign Minister Makiko Tanaka.
 He had a rematch with Tanaka in the 2009 election.
 Despite increasing his share of votes, Yoneyama was unable to overcome the Democratic Party of Japan landslide sweeping the country in the election.

 In 2011, he started working as lawyer specialising in cases of medical malpractice.
-He recontested the Niigata-5th seat in the 2012 election as a member of the Japan Restoration Party (JRP), this time finishing third.
+He contested the Niigata-5th seat in the 2012 election as a member of the Japan Restoration Party (JRP), this time finishing third.
 In the 2013 House of Councillors election, the JRP fielded him as their candidate for the Niigata at-large district, finishing fourth behind the three incumbent Councillors.
 Yoneyama would follow the party in its two subsequent mergers, first into the Japan Innovation Party and later into the Democratic Party.